hamjac5334/Portfolio/Data_Analysis/showcase_projects/BarcelonaAirbnbBan/README.md

 Predicting the economic and housing impact of Barcelona's 2028 Airbnb ban using historical data from NYC and Lisbon as natural experiments.

+(The notebook with full outputs could not be uploaded to github because of the size of the ipynb .file.
+Download and run to see results)

 **Live dashboard:** [Barcelona 2028 Airbnb Ban Impacts](https://public.tableau.com/app/profile/jack.hamilton4441/viz/BarcelonaAirbnb_17806215055810/Dashboard1?publish=yes)

 **Full analysis notebook:** [`barcelona.ipynb`](barcelona.ipynb)